jgbarah/evaluating-foss-projects/processes.md

 To better understand how the above metrics evolve over time, it is important to consider how exactly they are defined when we want periodic samples of them.
 The key is characterizing the collection of processes used to calculate the metric.
 In short, some metrics are defined for collections corresponding to periods, and some others are defined for collections fulfilling some property in given snapshots (cuts in time).
 Depending on whether they are defined on periods or on snapshots, they behave differently.

-Efficiency and time-to metrics are defined on collections based on periods.
-Backlog is defined on collections based on snapshots.
+Efficiency and time-to metrics are defined on collections of processes defined over periods.
+Backlog is defined on collections of processes defined on a point in time, a "snapshot" of the processes.
 Since snapshots are easier to understand, let's start explaining them.

 When we want to analyze the evolution of the backlog over time, we define the sampling rate (say, once per week), and the starting point for the time series (say, January 1st at 00:01).
 What we do after that is to measure the backlog at the given points in time, by selecting the collection of open processes (if this is the backlog of open processes), and counting it: